Getting Started with Billing through DrChrono

 Using a billing profile:

-After populating the CPT Code section, you can make adjustments to the procedures.
+After populating the CPT Code section, you can adjust the procedures.

 • In the Price box, the price per unit is entered which will be multiplied by the quantity you enter.